 In Tarrant County, originally formed in 2011 to bring Trauma-Focused Cognitive Behavioral Therapy to the community.
 The Mental Health Connection launched a public awareness campaign in May 2013 called "Recognize Trauma."
-The campaign included movie ads, bus ads and billboards, in addition to brochures, posters and wallet cards.
+The organization contains many committees including several with trauma-informed goals.